PhishPhillet/phishphillet/docs/_posts/2024-11-15-short-phish.md

 "*You Have A New Message*", but banks and credit card companies are notorious for having suspicious Subjects.
-While they claim that is done to "make it harder for malicious attackers to immitate them," the reality is as if they are trying to copy thge phishers.
+While they claim that is done to "make it harder for malicious attackers to immitate them," the reality is as if they are trying to copy the phishers.
 While I appreciate them having something to strive for, that is not what they should be aiming for.
 - Same goes for the return email address.
 I am sorry but it sure looks
 suspicious: why would *Bank of America* not use `bankofamerica.com` for its return address?
 I would love to say "Aha!
-That is another dead giveaway!" but I could name 3 other banks who have cutesy addresses for who knowa why.
+That is another dead giveaway!" but I could name 3 other banks who love cutesy addresses like "`mysecureprotection.com`" because their marketing people said resonates with their customers.
-Still, it is suspicious in my book, so I would not click on the link.
+Whatever, it is suspicious in my book, so I would not click on the link.

 But this phish has a twist.
 Behind the
 "[**Login Here to view the Message Center**]" is a short link.
 Specifically,